 Languages and Intercultural Studies

-Languages (Interpreting and Translating) (French/Spanish)
+Applied Modern Languages and Interpreting (French/Spanish)

-Languages (Interpreting and Translating) (German/Spanish)
+Applied Modern Languages and Interpreting (German/Spanish)